Last Updated on August 20, 2023 by Stefano

 I admit that I don’t use this yeast.
 For mainly one reason: the need to follow the process to activate dry yeast.
 As you may know you need to use lukewarm water (35 Celsius), sugar and wait for about 10 minutes before you can use it.
 This is how you activate dry yeast which is otherwise inactive.
 As I often work with cold water for my pizza dough, I find active dry yeast not ideal.

 On the other end, I am aware that in several countries this is one of the most common yeast to bake.
 If that’s your case then I suggest you to activate the yeast with lukewarm water with only a minimal part of the water of the recipe.
-After the activation of the dry yeast you start the recipe using the recipe remaining water.
+After the activation of the dry yeast you start to knead using the recipe remaining water.
 You should be able to use also cold water for the recipe (beside the one used for yeast activation).

 Remember that 1 gram of active dry yeast is equivalent to 3 grams of fresh yeast!
 So use active dry yeast with this information in mind, doing a bit of math.